trbKnl/Command-Line-Tutorial/tutorial.md

 ### Pipes

 Extremely useful and often used.
-Can be used to chain programs together that are on PATH variable (see `echo $PATH`, run `env` to see all variables)
+Can be used to chain programs together that are on PATH variable (run `echo $PATH` so see all the directories that bash can use programs from, run `env` to see all variables that are currently in the bash environment)

 | Command      | Description |
 | :---        |    :----   |